opensearch-project/opensearch-net/RELEASING.md

 ## Releasing

 The release process is standard across repositories in this org and is run by a release manager volunteering from amongst [MAINTAINERS](MAINTAINERS.md).

+1. Create a tag, e.g. 1.0.0, and push it to this GitHub repository.
+2. The [release-drafter.yml](.github/workflows/release-drafter.yml) will be automatically kicked off and is responsible for drafting a new release on GitHub.
+3. Before creating a draft release, this workflow creates a GitHub issue asking for approval from the [maintainers](MAINTAINERS.md).
+See sample [issue](https://github.com/gaiksaya/opensearch-net/issues/10).
+The maintainers need to approve in order to continue the workflow run.
+4. This draft release triggers the [jenkins release workflow](https://build.ci.opensearch.org/job/opensearch-net-release) as a result of which the client is released on [Nuget.org](https://www.nuget.org/profiles/opensearchproject).
+Please note that the release workflow is triggered only if created release is in draft state.
+5. Once the above release workflow is successful, the drafted release on GitHub is published automatically.
+6. Increment the version to next iteration.
+See [example](https://github.com/opensearch-project/opensearch-net/pull/93).